wildfly/quickstart/README.md

 Some of the quickstarts provide Arquillian tests.
 By default, these tests are configured to be skipped, as Arquillian tests require the use of a container.

 You can run these tests using either a remote or managed container.
+The quickstart README should tell you what you should expect to see in the console output and server log when you run the test.

 <a id="testremote"/>